pickuppatterns/classwork/week-01/class01_intro-html/rwd.md

 ## How to get Responsive

 There are now dozens of tools available to us in CSS.
-Often you will use a combonation of these tools to create the effects you want.
+Often you will use a combination of these tools to create the effects you want.
 For now, we are going to introduce you to one tool that should get you started: media queries.